 She is a Worcester based architectural watercolour artist from a family of draftsmen, painters, potters and sculptors.
 Having two distinct styles, a more traditional ‘Classique’ which is bright watercolour with detailed fine line ink whereas ‘Vivid’ is simplistic bold lines on layers of pure vibrant colours, inspired by the pop art genre and is best seen on large scale canvases.

 Jilly is rapidly gaining recognition not just in her own right as an artist, but as a proactive curator of pop-up art galleries.
 She also assists and introduces new talents, from all artistic mediums, through temporary conversion of unoccupied and unloved buildings in urban centres.

-The exhibition of over 30 works is on show from 12 May at Croome until the end of September 2018.
+The exhibition of over 30 works is on show from 12 May at Croome until 13 February 2019.

 “It is an incredible honour to be asked to show my work in such a wonderful location and in celebration of such a globally historic event, my ‘Art in Architecture’ Exhibition is to be displayed in the Library of Croome Court as part of its ‘Women and Power – 100 years of extraordinary women’ event this summer.
 I am really excited to be unveiling a new collection especially for this exhibition, depicting the buildings and architecture of the Croome Estate, as well as showing works of Worcester and my bold and dramatic, Pop Art inspired Vivid collection.” - Jilly Oxlade-Arnott.

 Architecture and its appreciation is of importance to Jilly, who commented, “Buildings are the foundation of our lives, the interaction we all have with them may be inconsequential but if, once in a while you stop, look up, you’ll be surprised by what you’ve missed and how varied and intricate the urban landscape can really be.”